-The following side effects are common, but if they persist for more than a day or two, or if your pet is in a severe amount of discomfort, be sure to contact us.
-Here are the three most common vaccine reactions:
+The following side effects are relatively common, but typically resolve within a day or two.
+If they persist or cause severe discomfort for your dog, please don’t hesitate to contact us.
+Here are the three most frequent vaccine reactions:

-The most common reactions to vaccination are lethargy and soreness, which may or may not be accompanied by a mild fever.
-This occurs as a result of an immune reaction to the vaccine.
+It’s very common for a dog to seem lethargic or sore after their shots.
+Sometimes, these symptoms are accompanied by a mild fever.
+These reactions are signs of your dog’s immune system responding to the vaccine.
 This is the whole point of a vaccine, so this response is completely normal and expected.
 Most dogs are back to their normal selves within a day or two.
 However, if your dog has more severe or prolonged soreness or lethargy, or just seems “off,” give us a call—we may be able to prescribe medications that will help your pup feel better.

-When a vaccine is injected under the skin or into a muscle, you may notice some swelling or a small bump at the injection site.
-This is because the vaccine irritates your dog’s tissue and it causes a surge of immune cells to the area.
-How long does a vaccine lump last in dogs?
-It is completely normal for this reaction to last a day or two.
-The lump may be tender to the touch but if you notice it getting bigger (after the first few days), oozing, or becoming more painful, let us know right away.
+When a vaccine is injected under the skin or into a muscle, you may notice some swelling or a small soft lump or bump at the injection site.
+This happens because the vaccine irritates your dog’s tissues, leading to a surge of immune cells in the area.
+A vaccine lump typically lasts a day or two in dogs.
+The lump may be tender to the touch, which is normal.
+However, if you notice the lump is big after a few days, starts oozing, or becomes more painful, let us know right away.
 If swelling persists, your veterinarian may want to perform tests to assess the possibility of a vaccine granuloma.

 Some vaccines are administered as drops or a spray squirted into your dog’s nostrils.
 The vaccines that protect your dog from Bordetella bronchiseptica and parainfluenza virus are the most common intranasal vaccines.